Aqueuse/PoseidonMajordome/readme.md

 * Do all of this in prebuild Servlets
 * ...
 Or do all of this in a desktop application

+* ...
+And retrieve the generated sourcecode to do whatever you want with ! <3

 Usage
 =====